Table of Contents

 Using digital zoom often results in a significant reduction in image quality.
 Unlike optical zoom, which adjusts the camera’s lens to get a closer view without losing clarity, digital zoom enlarges the image through software, leading to pixelated and grainy footage.
 This loss of quality can make it difficult to discern important details, such as facial features or license plates, which are crucial for security purposes.

 To avoid these issues, it’s advisable to use cameras equipped with optical zoom capabilities or to position cameras closer to key areas of interest.
 Optical zoom maintains the quality of the footage even when zooming in, ensuring that important details are not lost.
-This approach enhances the surveillance system’s ability to capture clear and usable footage, regardless of the distance from the subject.
+This approach enhances the security system’s ability to capture clear and usable footage, regardless of the distance from the subject.

 5. Cameras placed too far from focus points